Bloomington - With signing day now less than a month away, Indiana Football continues to bring in…

 "He's a big kid that can run," said Plymouth H.S.
 Coach John Barron.

-team.
+At the high school level, Himes plays on both sides of the ball for Barron's northern Indiana team.
 Playing on a run-oriented team that generally utilizes a two tight end set, Himes caught 15 passes as a tight end.
 On defense he had a pair of interception returns for touchdowns from his defensive end position, helping Plymouth go 10-1.

 Barron said IU is recruiting Himes as an offensive player, where his versatility will come in handy depending on the situation.